 Take Time To Space Plan

 This happens all too often and I am definitely guilty of it.
 You move into a new place and you are in a hurry to furnish it so you just start pulling things you think might work.
 If you are living in a small space you have to be even more thoughtful about the pieces you are choosing as you don’t have a lot of room to get it wrong.
 When a room is balanced and the furniture is proportionate it visually feels right.
-Do it the old fashioned way and take time to measure things out and use painters tape to map it out on the floor.
-Come up with a plan of what you envision for the room if you are starting from scratch so you have a game plan going in and are not trying to cram in ill fitting furniture.
+Do it the old fashioned way by taking time to measure and use painters tape to map out pieces on the floor.
+Come up with a plan of what you envision for the room, especially if you are starting from scratch.
+That way you have a game plan going in and are not trying to cram in ill fitting furniture.